mdeacey/facebook-gpt-shopify/docs/6_digitalocean_data_sync/6_3_creating_digitalocean_spaces_bucket.md

 ## Subchapter 6.3: Creating a DigitalOcean Spaces Bucket

 ### Introduction
 This subchapter guides you through creating a DigitalOcean Spaces bucket to store Facebook and Shopify data for the GPT Messenger sales bot.
 The bucket provides S3-compatible storage for persistent, scalable data management, replacing temporary file storage from Chapters 4–5.
-We configure the bucket and generate API credentials (`SPACES_KEY`, `SPACES_SECRET`) for use in Subchapters 6.1–6.2, organizing data by UUID (`users/<uuid>/...`) from `TokenStorage` (Chapter 3).
+We configure the bucket and generate API credentials (`SPACES_API_KEY`, `SPACES_API_SECRET`) for use in Subchapters 6.1–6.2, organizing data by UUID (`users/<uuid>/...`) from `TokenStorage` (Chapter 3).
 The process is performed in the DigitalOcean control panel, ensuring compatibility with the FastAPI application running on a Droplet.

 ### Prerequisites
 - Completed Chapters 1–5 and Subchapters 6.1–6.2.